dbigham/TQQQ/EXPERIMENTS.md

 heats up.
 Invoke it with `python optimize_leveraged_symbol.py --symbol TSLA --leverage 2.0`.

 - **CAGR**: ~91.9% on TSLA with 2x leverage (through 2025‑09‑19)

+## TESLA2x.b – Tesla 2x Capped Sleeve
+Shares the TESLA2X filters but limits the deployment curve to 100% so the portfolio never borrows on top of the 2x instrument.
+Run with --experiment TESLA2X_B (aliases: TESLA2XB, TESLA2X.B).

+- **CAGR**: ~76.4% on TSLA with 2x leverage (through 2025-09-19)

 ## CRM2x – Salesforce 2x Baseline Optimiser
 Applies the leveraged optimiser to Salesforce (CRM) while emulating a 2x sleeve